haseebc/Threat-Modelling-Methodology/ThreatModellingMethodology.md

 | 4.2  | Infrastructure and cloud platform security reviewed against CIS benchmarks :white_check_mark:| Use of industry standard to validate infra and cloud security posture |
 | 5    | Review what auditing and logging employed :white_check_mark:| Ensure security event information from systems is captured and alerted upon |
 | 6 | If applicable review penetration test findings or conduct penetration test :white_check_mark:| Provide assurance across the system that exploitable vulnerabilities have been assessed|

+### Output of Threat Modelling<a name="output"></a>
+A comprehensive threat model report is produced which details the threats applicable to the system, risk rating and their priority.
+The report will include recommendations (action items) to mitigate the threats identified.
+As well as often technical code level details an Executive Summary is provided.

 ### Tooling<a name="tooling"></a>
 There is no one specific silver bullet for tools to use for threat modelling.
 A number of tools are used, for example drawing tools and specific tools to map the attack surface and if required tools for penetration testing.
 A growing trend now is to use AI assisted (OpenAI GPT-3 model) tools, for example for subdomain discovery.